shrick/shricktris/README.md

 # shricktris

 Simple Tetris clone in Python with Pygame.
-Inspired by an [Morpheus Tutorial](https://youtu.be/SfPWCKTHzE4).
+Inspired by a [Morpheus Tutorial](https://youtu.be/SfPWCKTHzE4).

 ## Requirements